 Supplemental Material

-Fig. S1: Lithostratigraphic logs and correlation panels from the Uhalde Sandstone (S3-S5) highlighting the main depositional architecture and injection-related large-scale deformation of the depositional units; dating after Martin (1975) and McGuire (1981).
+Fig. S1: Lithostratigraphic logs and correlation panels highlighting the main depositional architecture and injection-related large-scale deformation of the depositional units; dating after Martin (1975) and McGuire (1981).
 Frequency and trend of high angle dikes are shown in the different zones of the PGIC stratigraphy and in the key outcrop areas.
 Orientation of all measured intrusions is shown in a stereo-plot within the transect from Moreno Gulch to West Tumey (data are not back rotated).

 Fig. S2: Oblique view to the north of the Panoche Hills from Right Angle Canyon to Moreno Gulch.
-The geological map is overlain on the topographic surface and high angle sandstone dikes are marked in red.
+The geological map is overlain on the topographic surface and sandstone dikes are marked in red.
 Note the presence of two dominant sets of dikes striking SW-NE (trench orthogonal) and NNW-SSE (trench parallel); B: 3D rendering of the sandstone dikes.
 Dikes are represented by discs with the same strike and dip as the actual dikes and with diameter equal to their measured length at outcrop; the only dikes shown are >15m long and with width (aperture) >0.3m.

 Fig. S3 A: Satellite image and interpretation of the lower and medial portion of the PGIC exposed in Moreno Gulch.
 Location of the sedimentological logs in B is shown.
 B) Correlation panel of sedimentary logs from the lower dike zone (LDZ) highlighting the depositional architecture of the main parent units (Uhalde and Dosados ssts) exposed in Moreno Gulch.
 Uhalde Sst: channel complexes and associated overbank deposits, form laterally-continuous sandstone-rich units (for example: S4 – S5; see fig. 4 and fig. S9) that are intercalated with thick mudstone (for example: M4).
 Sandstone intrusions (i) are unusual, and the depositional sandstone-rich units have abundant evidence of liquefaction and only local evidence of sand injection.
 Parent units associated with sandstone intrusions are isolated to partly amalgamated channels encased within mudstone in the Dosados and Tierra Loma mbrs.
 Direct genetic relationships between depositional sandstone and intrusions are exposed.
 C) Mid-fan channel Uhalde S1 (Lathrop Sst), west of Silver Creek area.
+OB – overbank deposits (mainly interbedded fine sandstone and siltstone)

-Fig. S4: Capita Canyon area (figs 5A and fig. S3).
+Fig. S4: Capita Canyon area (fig. 5A and fig. S3).
 Correlation panel showing injection-related deformation in a 25 m thick turbiditic channel complex cut by a 5 m aperture dike.
 Shading indicates the degree of deformation related to fluidization in the depositional unit associated with the dike.
 Partially preserved depositional units have remnants of original bedding and lamination, marked in white (PGIC, Panoche Formation; Capita Canyon area).
 Note the common occurrence of vertical banding (up to 5m long, fig. 6B) across the entire section and the anticlinal structure 10-15 m away from the dike (see fig. 4C).

 Fig. S5: Correlation panel showing injection-related features in the upper 100 m of the Uhalde S3, from which a sandstone dike emanates.
 The unit is dominated by largely structureless sandstone with occasional sub-vertical dewatering bands and other liquefaction features (dark yellow areas).
 Original depositional structures, such as bedding and lamination, generally with some evidence of soft sedimentary deformation, are preserved locally (light yellow areas).